shanole/mr-roboger/README.md

 Test: "It should return a range of numbers from 0 to the user inputted number."
 Expect(mrRoboger(4)).toEqual([0,1,2,3,4]);

-Test: "It should replace all numbers that contain 1 with 'Beep'" Expect(mrRoger(3)).toEqual([0,'Beep',2,3]);
+Test: "It should replace the number 1 with 'Beep'" Expect(mrRoger(3)).toEqual([0,'Beep',2,3]);

-Test: "It should replace all numbers that contain 2 with 'Boop'" Expect(mrRoger(3)).toEqual([0,'Beep','Boop',3]);
+Test: "It should replace the number 2 with 'Boop'" Expect(mrRoger(3)).toEqual([0,'Beep','Boop', 3]);

-Test: "It should replace all numbers that contain 3 with 'Won't you be my neighbor?'"
+Test: "It should replace the number 3 with 'Won't you be my neighbor?'"
 Expect(mrRoger(3)).toEqual([0,'Beep','Boop','Won't you be my neighbor?']);

+Test: "It should replace multi-digit numbers containing 1 with 'Beep'" Expect(mrRoger(10)).toEqual([0,'Beep','Boop,3,4,5,6,7,8,9,'Beep']);

+Test: "It should replace multi-digit numbers containing 2 with 'Boop'" Expect(mrRoger(12)).toEqual([0,'Beep','Boop,3,4,5,6,7,8,9,'Beep','Beep','Boop']);

+Test: "It should replace multi-digit numbers containing 2 with 'Boop'" Expect(mrRoger(12)).toEqual([0,'Beep','Boop,3,4,5,6,7,8,9,'Beep','Beep','Boop']);

 Test: "If the user inputted number has a 1 and a 2, replace the number with 'Boop'" Expect(mrRoger(12)).toEqual([0,'Beep','Boop','Won't you be my neighbor?',4,5,6,7,8,9,'Beep','Beep','Boop']);